Industrial Water Pollution: Understanding Waste Discharge

 shunwaste

 Industrial waste is defined as waste generated by manufacturing or industrial processes.
-The types of industrial waste generated include cafeteria garbage, dirt and gravel, masonry and concrete, scrap metals, trash, oil, solvents, chemicals, weed grass and trees, wood and scrap lumber, and similar wastes.
-Industrial waste can be solid, liquid, or gas.
+This includes cafeteria garbage, dirt and gravel, masonry and concrete, scrap metals, trash, oil, solvents, chemicals, weed grass and trees, wood and scrap lumber, and similar wastes.
+Industrial solid waste can be solid, liquid, or gaseous and is divided into hazardous and non-hazardous waste.

 Frequently asked questions

 Industrial waste is defined as waste generated by manufacturing or industrial processes.
+It can be solid, liquid, or gases held in containers.
+It can be further divided into hazardous and non-hazardous waste.

 Written by